Lautropia mirabilis: Genome structure

 The linear DNA genome of Lautropia mirabilis type strain ATCC 51599 is completely sequenced.
 There is only one chromosome which has a length of approximately 3.15 Mb, and no plasmids have been discovered.
 This genome size is small compared to other species in the same order, like Burkholderiales, which may account for its symbiont relationship with humans.
-The genome has a total of 2,498 protein coding genes and the GC content accounts for 65.5%.
-There are 41 tRNAs and 51 pseudo genes were identified.
+The genome has a total of 2,498 protein-coding genes and the GC content accounts for 65.5%.
+41 tRNAs and 51 pseudo genes were identified.

 Cell structure and metabolism

-As a gram negative bacteria, the thin peptidoglycan layer sandwiched by three layers on either side can be observed with an electron microscope.
+As a Gram-negative bacteria, the thin peptidoglycan layer sandwiched by three layers on either side can be observed with an electron microscope.
 Moreover, the majority of the bacteria within an established colony have a membranous layer that exists between cells.
-Many fine, Electron-dense granules can typically be observed in the bacteria.
+Many fine, electron-dense granules can typically be observed in the bacteria.

 L. mirabilis is normally isolated from human dental plaque.
 Within these plaques, the bacteria typically lives with a variety of other bacteria in a supragingival or subgingival biofilm.
-Although the numbers for gram negative bacteria begin to dominate with the development of gingivitis, L. mirabilis numbers decrease.
+Although the numbers for Gram-negative bacteria begin to dominate with the development of gingivitis, L. mirabilis numbers decrease.

 L. mirabilis displays a pleomorphic nature that includes morphologies with and without flagellum.
-The bacteria is shown to include between three and nine flagellum projecting from a single point of the cell wall.
+The bacteria is shown to include between three and nine flagella projecting from a single point of the cell wall.
 This morphology is consistent with bacteria with lophotrichous flagella which uses it for motile transport.
-No research has been done to elucidate the utility of the flagellum or lack thereof.
+No research has been done to elucidate the utility of the flagella or lack thereof.

 L. mirabilis is a facultative anaerobe.
 It is capable of fermenting glucose, fructose, sucrose and mannitol.
 The bacteria grows best under aerobic conditions; however, no research on aerobic-specific respiration pathways has been done.
 The bacteria is positive for oxidase, catalase and urease.
 Additionally, it is capable of reducing nitrate and nitrite.